Tony Abbott was sworn in as the 28th Prime Minister of Australia on 18 September 2013.

 As Minister for Employment and Workplace Relations (2001–2003) Mr Abbott boosted construction industry productivity through the establishment of the Cole Royal Commission.

-As Minister for Health and Ageing (2003-2007) Mr Abbott introduced the Medicare safety net for people with big out-of-pocket expenses, increased hospital funding by $2.2 billion, increased Medicare bulk billing rates, expanded Medicare beyond doctors, and resolved the medical indemnity crisis.
+As Minister for Health and Ageing (2003–2007) Mr Abbott oversaw the expansion of Medicare rebates to allied health professionals such as dentists and psychologists and introduced the Strengthening Medicare reforms which delivered record levels of bulk billing for patients.
+Mr Abbott also introduced the Medicare safety net for people with big out-of-pocket expenses, increased hospital funding by $2.2 billion, and resolved the medical indemnity crisis.

-Since Federation, no Coalition Opposition Leader has had more ministerial experience than Tony Abbott.
+Since Federation, no Opposition Leader has been elected Prime Minister with more ministerial experience than Tony Abbott.